huggingface/nanotron/README.md

 * [RLHF Training (Includes SFT/Reward Modeling/DPO/PPO)](https://github.com/huggingface/nanotron/tree/main/examples/llama)
 * [Benchmark throughput](./benchmarks/nanotron/README.md)

-> Note: Most examples include a slow modeling (No dependencies, only Pytorch), and a fast modeling (Flash Attention, apex, ...).
+> Note: Most examples include a slow modeling (No dependencies, only Pytorch), and a fast modeling (Flash Attention, ...).
 Make sure to install the dependencies if you want to run the fast modeling, then set the env `export USE_FAST=1`

 # Installation